jonluca/blog/_posts/2021-05-12-hns-airdrop.md

 {% include image.html file="namebase" alt="Namebase Sell" %}

 Just paste in whatever BTC balance you want to send it to, and it'll show up in a few minutes to hours.
+You can also use the coins to bid on names in namespace, or to support additional FOSS projects!

 ### Multiple keys